apache/druid/docs/operations/python.md

 #### Install the official Python release
 * Browse to the [Python Downloads Page](https://www.python.org/downloads/) and download the latest version (3.x.x)

-Verify if Python3 is installed by issuing `python3` command.
+Verify if Python3 is installed by issuing `python3 --version` command.